mementodevice/mementodevice.github.io/README.md

 # Memento
-Project overview and installation guide
+Project overview - check out https://mementodevice.github.io/

 ## Description of the document and the system